hivewing/pam_useradd/README.md

-pam module that creates new users
+pam module that creates new users on the fly and cleans up
 =================================

 intro
 -----

 pam_useradd creates accounts if they do not yet exist on the system.

-Useful for e.g. shared computers where the users of the system are not known before.
-A shared account which no or well known password sucks as everyone messes with the settings and files of others.
-So pam_useradd just dynamically creates new user accounts.
+It only adds a user which can then be logged into with public-key authentication

+It also will copy down any credentials from a configured server, to the .authorized_keys file It will not create a user if the URL returns nothing.

 usage
 -----